Transport of Spin and Mass at Normal-Superfluid Interfaces in the Unitary Fermi Gas: Introduction

 \section{Introduction}

 Experiments on quantum gases of atoms enable strong tests of many-body theories.
-In particular, studies of ultracold Fermi gases have provided insight into the thermodynamics, excitation spectra, and bulk transport properties of strongly interacting fermions~\cite{ shin2008phase,navon2010equation,nascimb`ene2010exploring,nascimb`ene2011fermi-liquid,ku2012revealing,van_houcke2012feynman, schirotzek2008determination,hoinka2017goldstone, sommer2011universal,sommer2011spin,cao2011universal,valtolina2017exploring}.
-Measurements of fermion transport through mesoscopic channels and quantum point contacts~\cite{brantut2012conduction,husmann2015connecting,krinner2016mapping,kanasz-nagy2016anomalous,hausler2017scanning,corman2019quantized} and Josephson junctions~\cite{valtolina2015josephson,burchianti2018connecting} have extended atomic Fermi gas experiments into the domain of heterogeneous devices.
-Such ``atomtronic'' experiments shed light on transport processes relevant to technological device applications.
-Strongly correlated electron materials such as high-temperature superconductors have gained growing interest for application in devices such as Josephson junctions~\cite{berggren2016computational,perconte2018tunable} and spin valves~\cite{visani2012equal-spin,komori2018magnetic}.
-Experiments on cold atom-based systems that emulate such devices can provide valuable insight into the effects of strong correlations on transport.
+Studies of ultracold Fermi gases have provided insight into the thermodynamics, excitation spectra, and bulk transport properties of strongly interacting fermions, e.g.~\cite{ shin2008phase,navon2010equation,nascimb`ene2010exploring,nascimb`ene2011fermi-liquid,ku2012revealing,van_houcke2012feynman, schirotzek2008determination,gaebler2010observation,hoinka2017goldstone, sommer2011universal,sommer2011spin,cao2011universal,enss2012quantum,valtolina2017exploring,enss2019universal,tajima2020spin-dipole}.
+Measurements of fermion transport through quantum point contacts~\cite{brantut2012conduction,husmann2015connecting,krinner2016mapping,kanasz-nagy2016anomalous,hausler2017scanning,corman2019quantized,ono2021observation} and Josephson junctions~\cite{valtolina2015josephson,burchianti2018connecting,zaccanti2019critical,luick2020ideal,del_pace2021tunneling} have extended atomic Fermi gas experiments into the domain of structured devices.
+Meanwhile, strongly correlated electron materials such as high-temperature superconductors have gained growing interest for application in devices, such as Josephson junctions~\cite{berggren2016computational,perconte2018tunable}, spin valves~\cite{visani2012equal-spin,komori2018magnetic}, and semiconductor-superconductor junction devices~\cite{bouscher2020high-tc}, that feature normal-superconductor interfaces.
+Experiments on cold atom-based systems that emulate normal-superconductor junctions can therefore provide valuable insight into the effects of strong correlations on transport in such devices.
+More fundamentally, atomic gas experiments provide a platform for controlled studies of strongly interacting systems out of equilibrium, and can therefore aid in the development of theoretical techniques for understanding the dynamics of many-body systems.